goschtl/zope/Sandbox/zc/README.txt

 Past contents:

  - page: development on this has moved from the zope.com repositories into zope.org.
 It may be checked out from its canonical location in svn.zope.org/repos/main/zope.formlib/trunk/ .

+ - mechtest: this expects to live in zc.mechtest.
+It provides a browser-like interface for doing functional tests. (superseded by zope.testbrowser)